microsoft/fast/packages/fast-jss-manager-react/README.md

 ### Create a react component

-`manageJss` is a HOC that passes as props the generated classes from a given stylesheet.
-The generated classes are made available on the `managedClasses` prop of the rendered component.
+`manageJss` is a HOC that handles stylesheet management for a component.
+When the HOC renders, it will generate class-names for the managed component and pass them to the wrapped component as a `managedClasses` prop.
+For every top level property of your stylesheet, the `managedClasses` prop of the wrapped component will have a generated class-name at a key by the same name.

 ```jsx
 // button.jsx